Metaruler/ArchipelagoCR/worlds/custom_robo/docs/setup_en.md

 4. Click upload file and pass it the .zip created in your output folder
 5. Click the "Create New Room" link.
 6. Run the ArchipelagoLauncher.exe and click `Open Patch`.
 Select your `.apcr` patch file.
 You will be prompted to locate your Custom Robo (USA) ISO the first time you do this.
+If this does NOT happen, you will have to open your host.yaml and add the following:
+    ```
+    custom_robo_options:
+    # Locate the user's Custom Robo USA ISO file.
+    iso_file: "D:/Dolphin/AP Roms/Custom Robo (USA).iso" (replace with your path to CR ISO)
+    ```
    - This action will AUTOMATICALLY run the Custom Robo Client (and connect to the webhost if the patch was downloaded from there).
    - The patch will be placed in the same folder as your patch file by default.
    - You will ***not*** need to patch the game every time, and can simply run the `CRClient` from the list on the right of the Archipelago Launcher